fedoranimus/todoist-api/source/includes/_projects.md

-name | The name of the project (a string value). color | The color of the project (a number between `0` and `11`, or between `0` and `21` for premium users). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | Project's order in the project list (a number, where a smaller value should be located in the top). collapsed | Whether the project's sub-projects are collapsed (where `1` is true and `0` is false). shared | Whether the project is shared (a `true` or `false` value) is_deleted | Whether the project is marked as deleted (where `1` is true and `0` is false).
+name | The name of the project (a string value). color | The color of the project (a number between `0` and `11`, or between `0` and `21` for premium users). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | Project's order in the project list (a number, where the smallest value should place the project at the top). collapsed | Whether the project's sub-projects are collapsed (where `1` is true and `0` is false). shared | Whether the project is shared (a `true` or `false` value) is_deleted | Whether the project is marked as deleted (where `1` is true and `0` is false).